Information governance and risk policy

 12.9 If an exemption is considered to apply, the decision not to disclose information should be made by the Head of Information Governance & Risk, in consultation with the Service Area, and the reasons for non-disclosure documented.

-12.10 Requests will be authorised by the relevant Service Director, after consultation with the relevant elected member where required, before release to the requester.
+12.10 Requests will be authorised in a timely manner by the relevant Service Director, after consultation with the relevant elected member/City Mayor where required, before release to the requester.
 Responses can be released by the Head of Information Governance & Risk or his/her delegate without a Director’s authorisation if it is information not held or is exempt under FOI Section 21 or EIR Regulation 6 (1) (b) (information accessible elsewhere).

 12.11 The Chief Operating Officer, City Mayor, Deputy Mayors and Directors will be informed of sensitive requests by the Information Governance & Risk Team weekly.